-This talented 6 piece band is composed of two fantastic female and male vocalists and four dynamic musician/vocalists.
+This talented 6-piece band is composed of two fantastic female and male vocalists and four dynamic musician/vocalists.
 Having both male and female singers plus bass, drums, keys, and guitar allows Orange Krush to put on a high energy performance covering every musical style.
-Orange Krush creates a highly engaging and interactive experience.
+Orange Krush creates a highly-engaging and interactive experience.
 We pride ourselves on our ability to ‘read’ our audience and adjust our playlist in order to keep everyone dancing and having fun.
 From Cocktail Jazz to Dinner Swing, Motown to Disco, 80’s to Today, Orange Krush can enhance every part of your event and entertain every guest in the room.
-You can relax and enjoy your wedding as all the details will be professionally handled.
-We will work with you beforehand to create an effective flow for your event that will help insure its success.
-Orange Krush has performed at over 500 weddings in over 150 venues over the last 15 years.
+You can relax and enjoy your special event as all the details will be professionally handled.
+We will work with you beforehand to create an effective flow for your event that will help ensure its success.
+Orange Krush has performed at over 500 events in over 150 venues over the last 15 years.
 We use this experience to create a “MIXTAPE” of your favorite songs that will pack the dance floor all night long!

 Pamela Jones- Lead Vocals/Percussion